Welcome to Art

 Art and Design & Photography lets you explore your creative side.

 Using different starting points and themes you will create work that explores and develops your ideas into finished projects.
 Our talented and skilled team of teachers are able to guide you through a huge range of techniques, processes and materials.

-At Key stage 3, you will begin to build up a set of skills covering techniques and media such as drawing, paint, clay, print and collage.
-This develops through year 8, where students have the option of choosing art as a GCSE subject for years 9,10 & 11.
+At Key stage 3, through the elective curriculum slots, you will begin to build up a set of skills covering techniques and media such as drawing, paint, clay, print and collage.
+Students have the option of choosing art as a GCSE subject for years 9,10 & 11.
 Year 9 students will complete one more year of skills development, exploring artists and creating projects in preparation for their portfolio.